atomiczagnut/TipTrackingDashboard/README.md

 I have changed it to track the tips I make as a restaurant server.

 Now it is a web-based dashboard for restaurant servers to track and analyze their tips across different shifts, days, and time periods.
-Visualize earnings patterns to optimize work schedules and maximize income.
+You can visualize earnings patterns to optimize work schedules and maximize income.

 I have changed the mock sales data to include the real data of the tips I made last week, plus other data about how many hours I worked, what day of the week it was, and whether the shift was AM or PM.